gagebenne/seat-critique/README.md

 ### Configuration

-Once your Rails environment is set up, run `git clone https://github.com/GitGud-KU/seat-critique.git`<br>
+Once your Rails environment is set up, clone this repository by typing `git clone https://github.com/GitGud-KU/seat-critique.git` into your terminal.<br>

 Then, add your database settings into the config/database.yml file.